 Toilets can account for up to 30 percent of your water use, so you should check to ensure they’re running properly.
 To test for leaks, add a few drops of food coloring to your toilet tank and wait 10 minutes.
 If the color shows up in your bowl, then you have a leak allowing water to flow from the tank to your drain without ever flushing the bowl.

 5. Check Exterior Usage

-Leaks don’t just happen inside the home — they occur outside as well.
-First, check your outside spigots by attaching a garden hose; if water seeps through the connection while the hose is running, replace the rubber hose gasket and check to see all tight connections.
-In addition, consider calling a professional once a year to check your irrigation system if you have one.
-A system with even a small leak could be wasting 6,300 gallons of water per month.
+Leaks don’t just happen inside the home; they occur outside as well.
+First, check your outside spigots by attaching a garden hose.
+If water seeps through the tap while the hose is running, replace the rubber hose gasket and ensure that all connections are tight.
+In addition, you should have a professional inspect your irrigation system regularly to catch any leaks early on.
+A system with even a minor leak could be wasting 6,300 gallons of water per month.

 6. Use Common Sense

 Make a practice of regularly checking in the back of cabinets and under basins for any signs of mold or foul smells that might indicate a leak: prompt attention could save you thousands in repairs.
 Also, consider having a professional plumber make an annual inspection of your home to check for leaks or potential problems.

 Be especially vigilant if your home is over 25 years old; your plumbing system may be on the declining side of its life expectancy.
 Inspect all accessible connections at the water heater, pumps, washing machine hoses, and valves for oxidation or discoloration – clear signs of a slow leak.